tamunoibi/Algorithm/journal.md

 Positives of being single
 We must always  look on the Bright side of things
-  -  Being newly single allows you to get to know yourself again, try new things, and potentially meet new friends.
+  -  Being newly single allows you to get to know yourself again, try new things, and potentially meet new friends,find new hobbies

 Actions
 A. Take your fitness serious.
 Part of it is looking overweight.
 If you don't feel beautiful you can ont attract beauty or